GreedYLearner1146/ANROT-HELANet/README.md

 1) Run data_loading.py which load the datasets of your choice.
 Here we load and run the miniImageNet dataset.
 2) Run data_augmentation_and_dataloader.py., which contains the data augmentation procedure and the pytorch dataloader class for the meta-train and valid set.
 3) Run one_hot_encode.py to one-hot encode the labels of the datasets.
 4) Run FGSM_adv_create.py which creates the adversarial samples and store them in the respective arrays using the FGSM.
+Then run the adv_dataloader.py to load their dataloader counterparts.
 5) Run natural_noise_create.py which creates the image corrupted by gaussian noise and store them in the respective arrays.
 6) Run Attention.py and ResNet12.py, which are part of the encoder component of the ANROT-HELANet.
 7) Run Hellinger_dist.py, which contains the hellinger distance computation code.